 Item Number 2.
 Your Name Exactly As It Appears on Your Permanent Resident Card (if applicable).
-Type or print your name exactly as it appears on your Permanent Resident Card even if it is misspelled.
+Type or print your name exactly as it appears on your Permanent Resident Card even if it is misspelled or has changed through marriage, divorce, or other court order since you received your card.
 Type or print "N/A" if you do not have a Permanent Resident Card.

 Item Number 3.
 Other Names You Have Used Since Birth (include nicknames, aliases, and maiden name, if applicable).
 If you have used any other names or aliases, provide them in this section.
-If you need extra space to complete this section, use the space provided in Part 15.
+If you need extra space to complete this section, use the space provided in Part 16.
 Additional Information.

 Item Number 4.
 Name Change (Optional).
 A court can allow you to change your name when you are naturalized.
-A name change requested on this application does not become final until you are naturalized.
-If you want the court to change your name at a naturalization oath ceremony, select "Yes" and complete this section.
-You do not need to request a name change if you legally changed your name because of a marriage or divorce.
+Any name change you request on this application will not be final until you are naturalized by the court.
+If you want the court to change your name at your naturalization oath ceremony, select "Yes" and complete this section.
+You do not need to request a name change if your name has changed through marriage, divorce, or other court order.

-NOTE: USCIS cannot process name change requests for members of the military or their spouses who are naturalizing overseas.
+NOTE: USCIS cannot process name change requests for members of the military, or their spouses, who are naturalizing overseas.